 1 John 3:8

-While created perfect and without sin, they hadn’t yet formed characters.
-They had to decide whether to form holy and loving characters or unholy evil ones.
+While created perfect and without sin, the angels hadn’t yet formed characters.
+They had to decide whether to form holy and loving characters or unholy, evil ones.

 And here we see how Lucifer, a holy and good angel, became the monster Satan and the devil.
 He chose to sin in an unrepentant way.
 He grieved God’s Spirit away with his sin, until all that’s awaiting him now is judgment (Jude 1:6).